ZERO1: The Art and Technology Network: Bay Lights

-The Bay Lights is a light sculpture celebrating the 75th anniversary of the Bay Bridge in San Francisco by artist, Leo Villareal.
-The sculpture is 1.8 miles wide and 500 feet high, incorporating 25,000 individually programmed LED lights driven by a set of algorithms and patterns in a display across the bridge's west span.
+The Bay Lights is a light sculpture celebrating the 75th anniversary of the San Francisco Bay Bridge by artist Leo Villareal.
+The sculpture measures approximately 1.8 miles in width and 500 feet in height and incorporates 25,000 individually programmed LED lights, controlled by algorithms and programmed patterns displayed across the bridge’s western span.
 ZERO1 was invited to be the fiscal sponsor and contracted with Illuminate the Arts to provide fiscal stewardship for the world's largest light sculpture and currently the nation's largest public art project.

 Programs

 American Arts Incubator

-ZERO1, in partnership with the U.S. State Department's Bureau of Educational and Cultural Affairs (ECA), launched a new media and mural arts program, American Arts Incubator.
-Inspired by the "business incubator" model, made popular by Silicon Valley's technology and start-up companies.
-The American Arts Incubator is a hybrid training lab, production workshop, and tool for public engagement.
+ZERO1, in partnership with the U.S. State Department's Bureau of Educational and Cultural Affairs (ECA), launched a new media and mural arts program called the American Arts Incubator.
+Inspired by the "business incubator" model, made popular by Silicon Valley's technology and start-up companies, the American Arts Incubator is a hybrid training lab, production workshop, and tool for public engagement.

 The selected U.S. artists team up with youth and underserved populations, through country-based partnerships, to inspire ideas for community engagement through art programs.
 American Arts Incubator awards micro-grants to community-driven digital media or mural arts projects proposed by artist teams who live in each overseas community.

 ZERO1 Fellowship

 The ZERO1 Fellowship program was developed as a platform for artistic experimentation.
-Working in collaboration with partner companies, cultural institutions, and academic research centers, ZERO1 Fellows are asked to cultivate lines of artistic research and cultural production in response to a challenge.
-ZERO1 Fellows participate in cross-sector collaboration and problem solving while leveraging emerging technology, resources, and expertise provided by sponsors.
-The Fellowship network is further informed by ZERO1 exhibitions, talks, publishing, and events.
+Working in collaboration with partner companies, cultural institutions, and academic research centers, ZERO1 Fellows were asked to develop lines of artistic research and cultural production in response to a challenge.
+ZERO1 Fellows participated in cross-sector collaboration and problem-solving while utilizing new technology, resources, and knowledge provided by sponsors.

 ZERO1 Garage

-In 2012 ZERO1 launched the Garage to complement the Biennial as the next phase in the organization's evolution.
-The Garage's design by architect Chris Haas received a 2013 Merit Award from the AIA San Francisco's Design Award Program.
-Part research lab, part exhibitions center, the ZERO1 Garage was both a physical space and a conceptual platform where exhibitions, artist talks, panels, and symposia could take place for the next three years.
+In 2012, ZERO1 launched the Garage to complement the Biennial as the organization's next phase.
+The Garage's design by architect Chris Has received a 2013 Merit Award from the AIA San Francisco's Design Award Program.
+Part research lab, part exhibition center, the ZERO1 Garage was both a physical space and a conceptual platform where exhibitions, artist talks, panels, and symposia could take place for the next three years.